ayushmaskey/ayushmaskey.github.io/bigdatas/docker-basics.md

   - images
   - containers
   - flags
+  - sublime3
 summary: build apps in docker containers.
 ---

-what is docker?
-docker vs vm
+intro what is docker? docker vs vm

-basic docker commands

-Dockerfile
-scripts
-building images
-running containers

 #### Installation
 Installing docker on ubuntu was fairly straightforward process.
 There are many step by step instructions online that walk you through installation and testing. [digitalocean.com](https://www.digitalocean.com/community/search?q=docker) has been a great resource for me since I am fairly new to linux ecosystem.
 I followed instructions to [install docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) on digit ocean below are the commands I found useful